Billy Waters (footballer, born 1994): Barrow

 On 9 June 2022, Waters joined League Two side Barrow on a two-year deal.
 Waters was awarded the EFL League Two Player of the Month award for November 2022 having scored four goals in three matches, including a hat-trick in a 3–1 victory over Colchester United.

+Wrexham

+On 22 March 2023, Waters signed for Wrexham on a deal until the end of the 2024–25 season.
+In January 2024, he joined fellow League Two side Doncaster Rovers on loan until the end of the season.
+In August 2024 he rejoined Halifax Town on a loan until January 2025.
+He left Wrexham by mutual agreement in January 2025.

+Oldham Athletic

+On 16 January 2025, Waters joined National League side Oldham Athletic on an 18-month deal.

+On 4 October 2025, Waters returned to the National League, joining Altrincham on loan until January 2026.

 International career

 Waters was placed on the stand-by list for Wales under-21s on two occasions, but did not receive a cap.
 In March 2016, Waters was called up to the England C squad.

 Personal life

 In addition to football, Waters is also a talented singer.